Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/actions/effects/merge-data-to-a-document.md

 It is generally *not recommended to use **Embedded File**, since this will increase the size of your local application model cache file, which may lead to increased startup time for Genus Desktop and Genus Services.*

+It is important that the *Region and Language* settings are set correctly. *Format* should suit the provided merge documents, as this will affect the appearance of the output document (dates, decimal separators, etc.).
+Be aware that some PDF viewers are more sensitive to these settings than others (e.g. Acrobat Reader).
+Therefore, verify that output is as expected.

+## XML Document

 The **XML Document** tab displays a preview of your XML Document.
 You may use this as a source for copying field names to your Word template or Excel template.

 ![IDCEC61417AEC740D3.png](media/IDCEC61417AEC740D3.png)

+## Other Merge Data Sources
 The **Other Merge Data Sources** tab allows you to add reports and Excel files as merge data sources in addition to data in your XML document.
 Such data sources do *not need to be defined in your XML document.
 Select a report or Excel file in the list, and click **Modify** to change data filters.*

 To copy a merge data source, righ-click in the list and in the menu click **Add a Copy**.
 This is useful if you want to use the same report or Excel file multiple times but with different filters.